Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 * **Recommendations current state** – Number of healthy, unhealthy and not-applicable resources for each recommendation.
 * **Controls status sorted by potential impact** – Comparison between healthy and unhealthy resources for each control.
 The controls are sorted by the control max score, to help you focus on the most important controls.
 * **Remediated resources and new unhealthy resources** – In case you saw on the ‘Detected changes that may affected your secure score’ table resources that changed their security status, you can use this table to understand on which recommendation the status was changed, and what was the change.
+Presents data for the last 30 days.
 * **Unhealthy resources over time per recommendation** – Number of unhealthy resources for each recommendation over time.
 * **Number of healthy vs. unhealthy resources over time** – Total number of healthy and unhealthy resources over time.